mercurygrade/thecarbongames_mb3/contract/README.md

-# Payment Contract
+# Carbongames smart Contract

-The smart contract exposes multiple methods to handle paying money for account upgrade
+The smart contract exposes multiple methods to handle paying money for account upgrade and for creating events on the blockchain
 <br />

 # Events or meetups Contract carbon games